Colorado Parks and Wildlife has a long history of studying and

 TOPIC: Mule Deer Strategy: Summary of Public Input: Julie Shapiro, Brooke Trainum: The Keystone Center.
 Update provided at the July 2014 Commission Meeting

-The mission of Colorado Parks and Wildlife(CPW) is to perpetuate the wildlife resourses of the state, to provide a quality state parks system, and to provide enjoyable and sustainable outdoor recreation opportunities that educate and inspire current and future generations to serve as active stewards of Colorado's natural resources.
+The mission of Colorado Parks and Wildlife(CPW) is to perpetuate the wildlife resources of the state, to provide a quality state parks system, and to provide enjoyable and sustainable outdoor recreation opportunities that educate and inspire current and future generations to serve as active stewards of Colorado's natural resources.

 CPW is a nationally recognized leader in conservation, outdoor recreation and wildlife management.
 As a science-based wildlife management agency CPW has a duty to understand the predator/prey relationship to support the healthy balance of wildlife populations.